dmbarbour/glas/docs/GlasCLI.md

         glas --apt update
         glas --apt upgrade

-To simplify tooling, a configuration might specify separate files where installs are tracked.
+To simplify tooling, the configuration might specify a separate file to track which applications are installed.
 This allows us to easily modify and share installs separate from the main configuration sources.
 The configuration may also specify a set of default installs that must be explicitly removed.

 *Note:* It is feasible to extend this API to install scripts, referencing file paths or URLs.